Married? This is the Single Smartest Social Security Decision You Can Make

 Delaying benefits is a good Social Security decision for anyone – you just get more money every month the longer you wait to start getting payments.

-Bad News: The bad news is that collecting just one Social Security check each month after the death of a spouse can mean a significant income drop for the survivor — a financial stress to pile onto the the grief of loosing your partner.
+The bad news is that collecting just one Social Security check each month after the death of a spouse can mean a significant income drop for the survivor – a financial stress to pile onto the the grief of loosing your partner.
+Also, spousal benefits can no longer be switched.

 When Should the Lower Earning Spouse Start Benefits?